On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Introduction

+Fourth, following (Q4), we also study $\BWC_{0}$ and $\BWC_{1}$ in the grand(er) scheme of things, namely how they connect to set theory and ordinary mathematics.
+In Section~\ref{heli2}, we obtain equivalences between $\BWC_{0}$ and $\BWC_{1}$, and fragments of the well-known \emph{countable union theorem} from set theory (see e.g.\ \cite{heerlijkheid}*{\S3.1}).
+As to ordinary mathematics, in Section~\ref{heli}, we establish equivalences between $\BWC_{0}$ and versions of the \emph{Lindel\"of lemma} and \emph{Heine-Borel theorem} as studied in \cites{dagsamX, dagsamIII}.
+In Section \ref{BV}, we establish equivalences between $\BWC_{0}$, the \emph{Jordan decomposition theorem}, and related results from \cites{dagsamXII, dagsamXIII}.
+The latter theorem and its ilk have no obvious or direct connection to countability \emph{at all}.

-Finally, we discuss how these results provide answers to (Q0)-(Q3) in the below sections.
-In light of all the aforementioned equivalences, we believe the following quote by Friedman to be apt: \begin{quote} When a theorem is proved from the right axioms, the axioms can be proved from the theorem. (\cite{fried}) \end{quote} Next, Section \ref{krelim} details the definitions used in this paper.
-We stress that a neat motivation for our choice of definitions is provided in Section \ref{crux}.
+Finally, we discuss how these results provide detailed answers to (Q0)-(Q4) in the below sections.
+In light of all the aforementioned equivalences, we believe the following quote by Friedman to be apt: \begin{quote} When a theorem is proved from the right axioms, the axioms can be proved from the theorem. (\cite{fried}) \end{quote} Next, Section \ref{krelim} details the definitions used in this paper while a neat motivation for our choice of definitions is provided in Section \ref{crux}, with the gift of hindsight.